ingonyama-zk/icicle/docs/docs/icicle/migrate_from_v2.md

 ### Other Considerations

 - **API Names**: While most API names remain consistent, they are now part of a more generalized runtime that can support multiple devices.
-Ensure you update the crate imports and function calls accordingly.
+Ensure that you update the crate imports and function calls accordingly.
-- **Backend Loading**: Ensure that you are loading the appropriate backend using the `load_backend_from_env_or_default` function, which is essential for setting up the runtime environment.
+- **Backend Loading**: Ensure that you are loading the appropriate backend using the `load_backend_from_env_or_default()` function, which is essential for setting up the runtime environment.

-For further details and examples, refer to the [Icicle Rust Programmer's Guide](#).
+For further details and examples, refer to the [Programmer's Guide](./programmers_guide/general.md).

----

-This migration guide should help you transition your existing Icicle V2 projects to V3 smoothly, ensuring that you can take full advantage of the new device-agnostic framework.